 Let’s break the bank

-Banks are stuck in the past – their products and services aren’t in sync with the speed of our lives or how we manage our money.
-Fees and other ‘gotchas’ only confirm that our money isn’t working hard enough for us.
+Banks are stuck in the past – their products and services aren’t in sync with how we manage our lives or manage our money.
+Their one-size-fits-all products are inflexible, and the abundant fees only confirm that our money isn’t working hard enough for us.

-I was part of an ambitious project to build a modern bank from scratch, to re-invent the banking experience.
+I was part of an ambitious project to build a modern, mobile-only bank, to re-invent the personal banking experience.

 I led product design across all customer touchpoints to synthesize business requirements with an elegant and intuitive user experience.
-I worked directly with the Managing Director to define and prioritize the product and features.
+I worked directly with the Managing Director to define product strategy and prioritize workstreams.

-I focused on designing solutions to make the experience Simple, Modern, and Valuable.
+I designed the native iOS and Android apps in addition to other brand assets.
+I focused on solutions to make the experience Simple, Modern and Valuable.

 I worked among highly coordinated product, design, and engineering teams.
-I implemented Lean UX concepts to facilitate team collaboration and communication.
-Data and feedback drove design to identify problems and iterate on solutions.
+I implemented Lean UX concepts to facilitate team collaboration and iterate quickly.
+Data and feedback drove design to identify problems and iterate solutions.

 Competitive analysis, industry reports and market research were used to understand current offerings and identify missed opportunities in the banking landscape.
 Interviews and surveys helped pinpoint user challenges and friction points.